+No you don’t need managed WordPress hosting to start a website.
 Managed WordPress hosting offers a premium hosting environment specializing in WordPress.
 It includes expert WordPress support, automatic updates, and performance optimization for WordPress.
 This premium experience often costs extra but offers a completely hassle free WordPress hosting.

 If you are concerned about price, then you can see our guide on how to build a website on shared hosting like Bluehost which costs $2.75 per month and comes with a free domain.
 You can always upgrade your site to managed WordPress hosting later if you need it.

 Can I install Plugins on Managed WordPress Hosting by myself?